MAO-scripts/mao_parkm/README.md

 - preventing removal of cars parked at the moment
 - the possibility of removing the car after parking

+## removing the car from the parking meter
+You can remove the car from the parking meter using exports["mao_parkm"].impound_r(plate) only on the server-side.

 ## Support
 https://discord.gg/kEWQ5WP3